souravib/guardian_news/README.md

 #### Steps:
 1. Navigate to the AWS Lambda console.
-2. Create a new Lambda function.
-3. Use the provided Python script (`lambda_function.py`) to fetch and process data from the Guardian News API.
+2. Create a Lambda function to fetch and process data from the Guardian News API.
-4. Add the necessary environment variables:
+3. Add the necessary environment variables.
-   - `GUARDIAN_API_KEY`: Your Guardian API key.
-   - `S3_BUCKET_NAME`: The name of your S3 bucket.
-   - `S3_RAW_FOLDER`: Folder path for raw data.
-   - `S3_PROCESSED_FOLDER`: Folder path for processed data.
-5. Attach necessary permissions to the Lambda execution role:
+4. Attach necessary permissions to the Lambda execution role:
    - S3 write access.
    - Glue and Athena access if required.